 Red and black

 It's amazing how often I find I return from a holiday with pictures of red and black invertebrates.
-So here they are, for a bit of fun, on one page.
+So here they are, for a bit of fun, on one page, with a few others rounded up around the Honeyguide network.
+See also our Western Rhodopes bug guide.

 On the right is the first red & black bug that became a familiar friend: the shield bug Graphosoma italicum, sometimes called Graphosoma lineatum.
 "Bold colour warns of foul taste" says Chinery (who? see below right) which presumably is either true - or an effective bluff - for every bug on this page.

 Graphosoma italicum is common in much of southern Europe, and it was in The Lot in France where I first met them.
-Honeyguide leader David Collins nicknamed it the Millwall bug, which I used to assume was after the soccer team, but actually Millwall FC plays in blue: it's Millwall's rugby team that are in red and black.
-Another name is the 'hogweed bonking bug' as they are so often on umbellifers, in pairs.
+Honeyguide leader David Collins nicknamed it the Millwall bug.
+Actually Millwall FC plays in blue: even though Millwall's rugby team are in red & black it was an old football away strip (picture here) that led to this impromptu yet still lingering name.

 Staying in France, some bugs from the Dordogne.
 The froghopper (right) - so you might see it half-hidden in spit - seemed too colourful for the UK, but soon after seeing it at Castang I found one at RSPB Strumpshaw Fen, not far from home.